citizensadvice/react-combo-boxes/docs/combo_box.md

 #### `onValue: (option: any) => void`

-Called when the selected option when a user selects an option.
+Called with the selected option when a user selects an option.

 #### `onSearch: (search: string) => void`